RandomInternetPreson/text_generation_webui_xtt_Alts/README.md

 ```
 Install dependencies for TTS.
 ```
-Via the command window that has now popped up, navitate to the text_generation_webui_xtt_Alts extension in the "extensions" folder in the textgen install directory.
+Via the command window that has now popped up, navitate to the text_generation_webui_xtt extension in the "extensions" folder in the textgen install directory.
 To do this enter:

 cd your-directory-here